brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/MaliciousProcessDetection/README.md

 ## 📝 Logging and Output

-- The script generates logs in `.LOG` format, documenting the uninstalled applications.
+- Both scripts generate logs in `.LOG` format, documenting the actions taken.
-- These logs can be used for auditing purposes and further analysis of system changes after the uninstallation.
+- These logs can be used for auditing purposes and further analysis of system changes after uninstallation.